kohei-us/ixion/README.md

 ## Portability
 This library is written with portability in mind; platform specific calls are avoided as much as possible.
-It makes extensive use of the [boost library](http://boost.org) to achieve portability where possible.
+It makes use of the [boost library](http://boost.org) to achieve portability in some places.

 ## Performance
 Achieving good performance is one of the goals of this project.
 As much